 BCC provides and maintains a wide variety of scientific tools at the users' disposal.

-VLSI and graphics design tools and imaging tools.
-All modern and classical programming languages
+design tools and imaging tools.
+All modern and classical programming languages and

-and development tools are available in various hardware platforms.
-State-of-the-art word processors,
+are available in various hardware platforms.
+State-of-the-art word processors, spreadsheets,

 Some software developed in-house are also available to faculty, students and staff.